afa-farkhod/Networking-Server-Client/README.md

 `Socket socket = new Socket("localhost", 8000)`

 If you receive a `java.net.BindException` when you start the server, the server port is currently in use.
 You need to terminate the process that is using the server port and then restart the server.
+First check for the `port` whether it's in use or not by following command in the terminal:

+`newstat -ano | findstr :8080`

+After that, you can terminate that particular port with the following command (in the below example 7352 is PID (Process ID):

+`taskkill /PID 7352 /F`